cs-ieee-ist/cs-essentials/content/topics/gdb/core-files.md

 ## Debug

-Now that we have the core file we can start trying to understand the problem.
+Now that we have the core file we can start the debug process.

 ### Open GDB